Thames Ditton: History

-Pre–1800
+Before 1800

 The first written record of Thames Ditton is in a charter dated 983 when King Æthelred the Unready granted to Æthelmær, his minister, nine hides (cassati) at Thames Ditton, Surrey.
 In The Cartulary of the Abbey of Eynsham Transaction, King Æthelred sent to Eynsham Abbey confirmation of the foundation (in 1005) by Æthelmær, the endowment including 20 hides at Esher, Surrey (granted by Beorhthelm, bishop, to Æthelweard, and bequeathed by Æthelweard to his son, Æthelmær); and land at Thames Ditton, Surrey, among several other items.

 Two Dittons appear in the Domesday Book of 1086 as Ditone and Ditune.
 Under the Normans, the one now identified with Thames Ditton was held by Wadard from the Bishop of Bayeux.
 Its Domesday assets were: 2 1/2 hides; part of a mill worth 1s 3d, 1 1/2 ploughs, 4 acre of meadow, woodland worth 20 hogs.
 It rendered £4.
 There were four households.
 Other manors that came to form part of Thames Ditton were those of Weston, Imworth (or Imber), and for a while, Claigate (Claygate).
 From Domesday, the combined population of Thames Ditton (4), Long Ditton (11), Immeworth (2) and Weston (9) was some 26 households of villagers and smallholders.

 Later, the manors of both Dittons were reunited when Anne Gould inherited the manor of Thames Ditton and married Thomas Evelyn, who had inherited the manor of (Long) Ditton.
 By that time the manor of Thames Ditton amounted to little by way of land and, to all effects, Thames Ditton comprised mainly the manors of Imworth and of Weston, with some lands from Claygate, Long Ditton and even Kingston extending into the present-day boundaries of Thames Ditton and Weston Green.
 Thus it remained still in 1848, comprising "about 3000 acre".

 Under Eynsham Abbey, Thames Ditton had been parcelled with Esher.
 It was in the Saxon's Elmbridge hundred, where its local aristocracy would convene for strategic and administrative purposes.
 Salter's introduction to the Cartulary notes that along with Esher, Eynsham appears to have lost Thames Ditton by the time of the Norman Conquest.
 The Domesday survey recorded that (before the Conquest) Ditton had been held by Earl Harald (subsequently King until 1066).
 In Domesday, Thames Ditton (as well as adjacent Long Ditton and 'Ember' or Immeworth, later Imber Court) is listed within Kingston Hundred; in Speed's map of Surrey (1611) it is said to be in Kingston Hundred.
 Subsequent records assert not only Thames Ditton was in Kingston Hundred but remained part of its parish as a chapelry.